Simon-Institute-for-Longterm-Governance/si-website/src/content/blog/response-to-the-zero-draft-on-the-independent-international-scientific-panel-on-ai-and-the-global-dialogue-on-ai-governance/index.md

 ---
 hide: false
-title: Response to the Zero Draft on the Independent International Scientific Panel on AI and the Global Dialogue on AI Governance
+title: Response to the Zero Draft of the Independent International Scientific Panel on AI and the Global Dialogue on AI Governance
 date: 2025-03-21T11:59:05.597Z
 featuredImage: screenshot-2025-03-21-at-10.34.12.png